-It is well established through consensus among historians and archeologists that the Vikings did not wear horns on their helmets.
+It is a well-established fact among historians and archeologists that the Vikings did not wear horns on their helmets.
 There is no consensus, however, in regards to whether they wore helmets at all.
 A curious gap in the archeological record has led to a frustrating controversy in academia and reenactment circles alike.
 Until 2009, only one Viking Age helmet had ever been found, whereas archeologists have discovered countless swords, axes, shield bosses, and even ships.
 That so few helmets have ever been found begs the question: did the Vikings wear helmets?
-If they did, where did they all go?
+If they did, what happened to them all?

 The argument against Viking helmets: